-- Telecommuting employees must be able to report for work at City offices as required by their supervisor in accordance with the telework agreement. - Work hours may be varied slightly between the hours of 7:00 a.m. and 6:00 p.m. - Employees must notify and/or obtain approval to use vacation, or other leave in the same manner as departmental employees who do not telecommute. - Employees must account for and report time spent telecommuting the same way they would at the regular worksite, or according to the telecommuting agreement.
+- Telecommuting employees must be able to report for work at City offices as required by their Department Manager in accordance with the telework agreement. - Standard City of Hudson normal work hours may be varied slightly, with starting time between the hours of 6:30 a.m. to 8:30 a.m. workdays and ending time between the hours of 3:30 p.m. to 5:30 p.m.
+(EST), dependent on the time the employee takes for lunch.
+All other time shall be approved by the City Manager. - Employees must notify and/or obtain approval to use vacation, or other leave in the same manner as departmental employees who do not telecommute. - Employees must account for and report time spent telecommuting the same way they would at the regular worksite, or according to the telecommuting agreement.